gslack-app/sheet-api/docs/api.md

   }
 ```

+### Return Value

-The successful result contain a JSON object describing the created resource.
+The successful result contain an array of created object.

+UPDATE.

 ## Update (POST)